supermamon/scriptable-no-background/readme.md

 # no-background.js

-A module to create illusions of transparent backgrounds for Scriptable widgets.
+A module to emulte transparent backgrounds for Scriptable widgets.

 **Features**
 * Interactive Configuration
 * Dark and Light mode support
 * Methods to get the actual background image or the image path
-* Store widget positions
+* Store/reset widget positions
 * Option for semi-transparent style

 ---